 Foreign Bank Account Filing Requirements

 For anyone with a foreign bank account – whether you live(d) abroad or not – you will also need to check Yes on line 7A of Schedule B, and you will need to include the amount of interest earned on all domestic and foreign bank accounts on line 1.
 If at any point during the year, the amount of your foreign bank account was $10,000 USD or more, you must also submit the FBAR form online at the BSA E-Filing System.
-Unlike income tax which is due by April 15, you have until June 30 to submit this form – however, Schedule B should still be submitted with your 1040 by April 15.
+Like income tax, this form is due by April 15.

 (Trying to) File Online

 Be wary of the Free File websites as many do not report foreign income correctly (and you can’t use the majority of them anyway if you no longer live in the US).
 I tried some of them and a few didn’t even include foreign income on the 1040 while others only included the amount in parentheses on line 21 so the adjusted gross income was a negative number.
 I was also unsuccessful in submitting the forms electronically – even simply using Free Fillable Forms – when I was living abroad and could not put an end date under the Bona Fide Residence part, which created errors and a rejection of the file.
 The instructions say to write “continues” but that didn’t work for me either.
 So you may end up needing to mail the paper forms to Texas (if you’re not including payment) or North Carolina (if you are including payment).

 Disclaimer: I am not an accountant or tax specialist so if you have questions about your return, contact the IRS.